 How the University is managing the risks associated with COVID-19 being an airborne virus

-There are many factors helping to reduce the risk of COVID-19 transmission on campus.
-They include vaccination, testing and isolation, cleaning, ventilation, personal behaviour, face masks, welfare-first COVID‑19 case management and flexible working arrangements.
+A range of factors work together to reduce the risk of COVID-19 transmission on campus, including vaccination, testing and isolation, cleaning, ventilation, personal behaviour, face masks, welfare-first COVID‑19 case management, and flexible learning and working arrangements.

 Like all airborne pathogens, the principles for minimising transmission through air in our buildings include:

-- Ventilation with fresh outside air reduces the concentration of airborne contaminants
+- Ventilation with fresh outside air reduces the concentration of airborne contaminants, including viruses

 - Filtration of recirculating air reduces the concentration of airborne virus particles